eclab/grains/README.md

 ## WARNING

-Many of these projects (except Oration, Oration 2, and Multiple) use In3 and/or AudioIn as OUTPUTS.
+Many of these projects (except Oration, Oration 2, Multiple, and Elements) use In3 and/or AudioIn as OUTPUTS.
 The Arduino is designed to use them as outputs, but only with a resistor inline.
 Without it, if you attach them to GROUND or the 5V, or possibly (but less likely) to another output, you could destroy the In3 or AudioIn pin.

 Reports from the forum, and my own experimentation with the multimeter, suggest that there is in fact a roughly 4.5kOhm resistor between In3 and AudioIn and their respective pins.
 That's good news!
 However until I get official confirmation from TangibleWaves, I have temporarily set most of these projects as UNCOMPILABLE.
 You can remove the offending comment in the code (it's easy), but you're on your own: I won't be held responsible for damage to your Grains.

 ## About the Projects

 This is a collection of code which runs on the Tangible Waves GRAINS module, though it can be adapted to run on any Arduino with little difficulty.
 All these projects are released under Apache 2.0 except for Lattice, which is released under GPL 2.0 (as it contains Mutable Instruments code) and Oration, which is released under GPL 3.0 (as is Talkie).

+## Elements

+A Euclidian trigger sequencer with up to 32 steps and both forward and backward sequences and other options.

+Status: Working

 ## Oration